 Offering simple medication e.g. paracetamol.
 This can only be dispensed if parental consent has been received.
 Parents will be notified of such administration.
 Matron will give short term prescribed medication e.g. antibiotics, antihistamines, eye drops etc. if the blue medication form is completed by parents, the medication is in its original container, which is clearly marked with name, dosage and frequency.

-Coordinating an immunisation programme offered by Wakefield Primary Care Trust.
+Coordinating an immunisation programme offered by the Mid Yorkshire Hospitals NHS Trust.